Lodge New Application - Parking Permit

 RESIDENT PARKING PERMITS

-Resident Parking Permits are issued to residents who live in a street that has timed parking restrictions.
+Resident Parking Permits are issued to residents who live in a street that has timed parking restrictions with the exception of multi-unit developments.
 A vehicle displaying a resident parking permit is allowed to park in any permitted parking space within the section of the street specified on the permit and within the next nearest street.
 These permits may only be used in areas with time restrictions (e.g. 2 hour parking) or permit zones as specified on the permit, where vehicles may remain for longer than the time limits shown on the parking sign and when used in accordance with the permit conditions.
 It does not grant exemption to park in any prohibited zones, such as "No Standing or Loading Zones", and a permit does not guarantee that parking will be available in a resident's street.

 Resident Parking Permits are only available to residents whose primary place of residence is within the municipality and who are living at the residence.